nathanstilwell/SocketWrench/README.md

     socket.on('inventoryStatus', inventoryStatus.update)

-If your app doesn't follow this convention and leaves off a 'type' property on MessageEvent.data, Socket Wrench will emit a generic 'message' messageType and pass Message.data to the callback
+If your app doesn't follow this convention and leaves off a 'type' property on MessageEvent.data, SocketWrench will emit a generic 'message' messageType and pass Message.data to the callback

     socket.on('message', function myMessageHandler (data) {